dr-romster/Rtutorial/README.md

         setup.R

 Previous year's tutorial is  archived in the 2018 folder.
-There are separate instructions and synthetic data here with a QI focus.
+There are separate instructions and synthetic data there with a QI focus.

 ___
 *R Samanta, November 2019*